 Madnick said a third potential supply chain cyberthreat could be baked into the supplies themselves, either in the form of hidden “backdoors” embedded in software to allow secret, remote access, or through equipment outfitted with malicious hardware designed to steal information or hijack the system it’s part of.

-Last year, concerns about this sort of attack led the heads of the U.S.’s major intelligence agencies and House Intelligence Committee to advise Americans not to use products designed or sold by two Chinese telecommunications equipment makers, ZTE and Huawei, labeling such products as national security threats.
-In August, the Trump administration outright banned use of the companies’ products by the U.S. government or any government contractors.
-Such concerns have been voiced by government officials for nearly a decade.
+As far back as 2012, concerns about this sort of attack led the heads of the U.S.’s major intelligence agencies and House Intelligence Committee to advise Americans not to use products designed or sold by two Chinese telecommunications equipment makers, ZTE and Huawei, labeling such products as national security threats.
+In August of 2018, the Trump administration outright banned use of the companies’ products by the U.S. government or any government contractors.

 Global supply chains are also extremely complex, Madnick said, and it’s hard to tell whether a particular piece of equipment has either been compromised by the manufacturer itself, or by other actors intercepting and tampering with it along the chain.